-The patient was then shifted to the department of surgery with a diagnosis of lower esophagopleural fistula as a complication of post emetic spontaneous rupture of esophagus.
-The patients NPO regimen was maintained, nasogastric tube was passed, keeping it above the perforation and he was given broad spectrum antibiotics, blood transfusions and total parenteral nutrition (with about 3500 Kcal and 8g of nitrogen per day) through a central line to improve his general condition.
-Within a week the patient was optimized and he underwent esophageal bypass surgery; a midline abdominal incision was made and the left lobe of liver and stomach was mobilized together with the esophagogastric junction after ligating the short gastric, left gastric and left gastroepiploic vessels.
+The patient was then shifted to the department of surgery with a diagnosis of lower esophagopleural fistula as a complication of post-emetic spontaneous rupture of esophagus.
+The patient's NPO regimen was maintained, a nasogastric tube was passed, keeping it above the perforation and he was given broad spectrum antibiotics, blood transfusions and total parenteral nutrition (with about 3500 Kcal and 8g of nitrogen per day) through a central line to improve his general condition.
+Within a week the patient was optimized and he underwent esophageal bypass surgery; a midline abdominal incision was made and the left lobe of the liver and the stomach were mobilized together with the esophagogastric junction after ligating the short gastric, left gastric and left gastroepiploic vessels.
 The stomach was divided from the abdominal esophagus and closed with vicryl 3/0 in two layers.
 The esophageal end was left open.
-Left sided oblique neck incision was made to expose the cervical part of esophagus.
-The esophagus was mobilized and stomach pulled up through the sub sternal route based on the right gastric and right gastroepiploic arteries.
-Cervical part of esophagus was divided and gastroesophageal anastomosis was done with prolene 4/0 interrupted sutures in single layer.
-Distal end of esophagus was left as such.
+A left-sided oblique neck incision was made to expose the cervical part of the esophagus.
+The esophagus was mobilized and the stomach pulled up through the substernal route based on the right gastric and right gastroepiploic arteries.
+The cervical part of the esophagus was divided and a gastroesophageal anastomosis was done with prolene 4/0 interrupted sutures in a single layer.
+The distal end of the esophagus was left as such.
 A 32F tube drain was placed in the abdomen near the lower end of the esophagus and a suction drain was placed in the neck.
-The patient was mechanically ventilated for 7 days post operatively on SIMV mode, during which time he remained vitally stable.
+The patient was mechanically ventilated for 7 days postoperatively on SIMV mode, during which time he remained vitally stable.

-Figure 2Picture 1: Stomach mobilized based upon the right gastric and right gastroepiploic arteries.
+Figure 2: Stomach mobilized, based upon the right gastric and right gastroepiploic arteries.

-Figure 3 Picture 2: Space created in the sub-sternal plane.
+Figure 3: Space created in the sub-sternal plane.

-Figure 4Picture 3: Stomach pulled up and cervical part of esophagus mobilized.
+Figure 4: Stomach pulled up and cervical part of esophagus mobilized.

-Figure 5Picture 4: Esophagogastric anastomosis made in the neck with single layer prolene 4/0 sutures.
+Figure 5: Esophagogastric anastomosis made in the neck with single-layer prolene 4/0 sutures.

 The patient was allowed oral fluids and subsequently solid food after being weaned off from ventilator.
-The patient's drains were taken out on the 7th post op day.
-His chest extubation was done on 15th day post op after the sepsis in pleural cavity had settled.
-Gastrograffin study performed two weeks later showed no extravasation of dye and a patent anastomosis with free passage into the stomach.
+The patient's drains were taken out on the 7^{th} postoperative day.
+His chest extubation was done on the 15^{th} postoperative day after the sepsis in the pleural cavity had settled.
+A gastrografin study performed two weeks later showed no extravasation of dye and a patent anastomosis with free passage into the stomach.